The basic principles of the International Institute of Marine Surveying Code of Conduct

 A Member must have a sound foundation in the general knowledge of his profession in addition to appropriate and adequate experience.
-He/She must keep up to date in his/her technical training and knowledge.
+He/She must keep up to date with his/her technical training and knowledge.

 A Member must adopt an impartial and objective approach in all aspects of his/her Marine Surveying work.